Rural Emergency Medical Services (EMS) and Trauma

 As reported in an Agency for Healthcare Research and Quality (AHRQ) Statistical Brief, Overview of Emergency Department Visits in the United States, 2011, emergency departments in rural areas had higher rates of visits resulting in discharge, compared with urban areas.

 According to the Insurance Institute for Highway Safety's Urban/Rural Comparison 2015, characteristics of fatal motor vehicle crashes differ between urban and rural areas.
 Urban areas have more motorcycle, pedestrian, and bicyclist deaths, and rural areas have higher rates of passenger vehicle and large truck occupant deaths.
 In 2014, the most recent year for which data are available, the rate of vehicle accident fatalities in rural areas was 2.4 times higher than the urban rate per mile driven.

 The CDC's WISQARS (Web-Based Injury Statistics Query and Reporting System) is an interactive, online database that provides statistics on injury, violent death, and cost of injury.
 WISQARS uses data from the National Electronic Injury Surveillance System, and includes information about what types of nonfatal injuries are treated in hospital emergency departments.
-Data on fatal injuries are available by state and county.
+Fatal Injury Reports are available, with breakdowns by metropolitan/nonmetro status, as well as state- and county-level Fatal Injury Mapping.

 AHRQ's Healthcare Cost and Utilization Project (HCUP) Nationwide Emergency Department Sample (NEDS) includes data on rural ED visits.
 It is available online via HCUPnet.
 Select from the choices under “Statistics on Emergency Department Use.”
 A series of choices about the types of visits, year, and so on will be given.
 Under the “Patient and hospital characteristics” step, select “Location of patient's residence” for rural-specific data: